Birlasoft: History

 Birlasoft was founded in 1990.
 The company was launched in New Jersey in 1992 with initial equity investment from GE Capital.
-At that time, Birlasoft's revenue was $0.3 million.
-By the fiscal year 2002-2003, the company had grown significantly, reporting $73 million in revenue and employing approximately 1,500 people, with offices in the United States, Europe, Australia, the Middle East, the United Kingdom, Singapore, and India.
+By the fiscal year 2002-2003, the company reported $73 million in revenue and 1,500 employees.
 In 2003, GE Capital held a 20% equity stake in the company.

-In 2000, Birlasoft partnered with BEA Systems to offer e-commerce services using BEA's Weblogic products.
-Later that year, it also established a partnership with iPlanet, a Sun-Netscape alliance, to deliver implementation services for iPlanet's B2B e-commerce software.
 In 2001, Birlasoft secured a contract from the Ministry of External Affairs of India to computerize Indian consulates in New York and Dubai, with an extension to 38 other consulates worldwide.

-In 2002, NASSCOM listed Birlasoft among the top 20 software exporters in India for the fiscal year 2001-02.
-By 2004, Birlasoft was ranked 15th among software exporters in India, reporting export earnings of $73.4 million.
 In April 2004, the company achieved a Level 5 maturity in CMMI Continuous Representation - SW version 1.1 from the Software Engineering Institute, becoming the first Indian IT company to attain this level.

-In December 2005, Birlasoft acquired Portfolio Insight, a real-time loan pricing and portfolio management software, from Sydney-based Fusion Technology Group.
+In December 2005, Birlasoft acquired Portfolio Insight, a loan pricing and portfolio management software, from Sydney-based Fusion Technology Group.
 The company launched Birlasoft Advisior+ in the Asia-Pacific market in 2006, providing tools for investment advisors and financial institutions for portfolio management and analytics.

-In January 2014, Birlasoft acquired US-based CRM software provider EnablePath for an undisclosed sum to support its transition to a business process model and enhance outcomes through cloud, analytics, and mobility.
+In January 2014, Birlasoft acquired US-based CRM software provider EnablePath for an undisclosed sum.

-In 2019, Birlasoft and KPIT Technologies underwent a strategic merger and demerger, leading to the creation of two distinct publicly traded companies.
-The restructuring was undertaken to enhance specialization and growth, with Birlasoft concentrating on business IT services and KPIT Technologies focusing on automotive embedded software.
+In 2019, Birlasoft and KPIT Technologies underwent a merger and demerger, leading to the creation of two publicly traded companies, with Birlasoft operating in business IT services and KPIT Technologies focusing on automotive embedded software.

-In August 2020, Birlasoft entered into a cloud collaboration with Microsoft to support enterprise clients with cloud transformation, including infrastructure and business applications.
-The company has been a Microsoft Gold partner since 2010.
-Following this strategic alliance, Birlasoft developed a $100 million revenue practice related to Microsoft Azure within two years.
-In December 2020, Acacia II Partners LP sold over 6.7 million shares of Birlasoft Ltd worth approximately ₹137 crore through an open market transaction.
-The company entered a partnership with Google Cloud in June 2022 to assist enterprises in implementing cloud technologies across sectors such as manufacturing, life sciences, BFSI, and energy utilities.